Do I have to do anything on a daily basis?

 The software keeps writing "Deferring communication with project for W days, X hours, Y minutes, and Z seconds".
 What does this mean and how do I get it to connect now?

 This message appears when the software has experienced a problem connecting to the server.
-This may be because of some problem on your local computer or because World Community Grid's servers are temporarily unavailable due to maintenance or updates.
+This may be because of some problem on your local device or because World Community Grid's servers are temporarily unavailable due to maintenance or updates.

 How do I set the software to not run while I am using the computer?